 Argumentation.
 Among the approaches to argumentation we will use is one created by Stephen Toulmin.
-Read about him and his approach at the Toulmin Project, from the U. Nebraska Dept. of Communication Studies.
+Read about him and his approach to practical arguments.

 Finding Sources.
 Make a habit of finding sources.
 Use the library.
 We will practice different ways of framing a question, finding sources, vetting sources, preparing literature reviews, and more.